xz0127/tp/docs/UserGuide.md

 Assign the specified patient into the specified appointment date and time.

-Format: `assign INDEX d/DATE t/TIME`
+Format: `assign INDEX d/DATE t/TIME [dur/DURATION]`

 * Puts the patient at the specified INDEX into an appointment time slot.
 * The INDEX refers to the index number indicated in the patient list.
 * The INDEX **must be a positive integer** 1, 2, 3, …​
 * The `DATE` and `TIME` of the appointment must be included.
+* The `DURATION` is in unit of minute, with a default value of `60` when the term is omitted.
-* The timeslot indicated by `DATE` and `TIME` must be available.
+* The time slot indicated by `DATE` and `TIME` must be available.
 * The specified `DATE` and `TIME` must be in the future.

 Examples:
-* `assign 1 d/Sunday t/2am` books an appointment at the upcoming Sunday, 2am for the 1st patient in the list.
+* `assign 1 d/Sunday t/2am dur/40` books an appointment of 40 minutes on the upcoming Sunday, 2am for the 1st patient in the list.
-* `assign 3 d/02-03-2021 t/1130` books an appointment on 02/03/2021, 11:30am for the 3rd patient in the list.
+* `assign 3 d/02-03-2021 t/1130` books an appointment of 60 minutes on 02/03/2021, 11:30am for the 3rd patient in the list.

 ### Canceling an appointment : `cancel`